Video by: Cannabic Grower

 When spring starts, the temperatures start to get higher, and the climate goes through a transformation, as the weather becomes rainier and the sun shines more often, it creates the environment for a seed to sprout.

-Once the outer shell of a cannabis seed is exposed to sufficient amount of moisture, heat, and oxygen it activates the release of hormones such as cytokinins, gibberellins, and auxins.
+Once the outer shell of a cannabis seed is exposed to a sufficient amount of moisture, heat, and oxygen it activates the release of hormones such as cytokinins, gibberellins, and auxins.
 Cytokinins increase the formation of cells while the gibberellins increase cell size, together with the nourishment of the seed, expands the embryo.
 Soon, the seeds outer shell splits open, by a downward growing rootlet and a sprout with seed leaves.
 The rootlet assures a connection with the soil, while the spout searches for light.
 The plant has now created two different feeding channels, one through the soil and one through the air.

 The germination occurs before the seedling stage and can last anywhere between 12 hours to 3 weeks.